shxdes69/Better_Stats_for_Vencord/README.md

 > **Before anything else**
 > 👉 Go read the [official Vencord installation guide](https://docs.vencord.dev/installing/)
 > Seriously — **read it fully**.
 Things will break if you skip it.
+> Don't forget to Delete anything unrelated to the plugin this Readme.md or any other file  other than BetterStats.tsx & index.ts
+?
+Need help ?
+Contact me on Discord : shxdes0
 ---

 ### 📁 Plugin Setup